Tumulus: Turkey

 Gordium (Gordion) was the capital of the ancient kingdom of Phrygia.
 Its ruins are in the immediate vicinity of Polatlı, near the Turkish capital Ankara.
 At this site, approximately 80–90 tumuli date back to the Phrygian, Persian and Hellenistic periods.
 Around 35 tumuli have been excavated so far, ranging in date from the 8th century BC to the 3rd or 2nd century BC.
 The biggest tumulus at the site is believed to have covered the burial of the famous Phrygian King Midas or that of his father.
 This mound, called Tumulus MM (for "Midas Mound"), was excavated in 1957 by a team from the University of Pennsylvania Museum, led by Rodney Young and his graduate students.
 Among the many fine bronze artifacts recovered from the wooden burial chamber were 170 bronze vessels, including numerous "omphalos bowls", and more than 180 bronze "Phrygian fibulae" (ancient safety pins).
 The wooden furniture found in the tomb is especially noteworthy, as wood seldom survives from archaeological contexts: the collection included nine tables, one of them elaborately carved and inlaid, and two ceremonial serving stands inlaid with religious symbols and geometric patterns.
 Important bronze and wooden artifacts were also found in other tumulus burials at the site.

-The Mount Nemrut is 86 km in the east of Adıyaman province of Turkey.
+Mount Nemrut is 86 km in the east of Adıyaman province of Turkey.
 It is very close to Kahta district of the same province.
-The mountain has, at its peak, 3050 metres of height above the sea level.
+The mountain has, at its peak, 3050 metres of height above sea level.
 A tumulus that dates to the 1st century BC is at the peak of the mountain.
-This artificial mound has 150 metres of diameter and a height of 50 metres, which was originally 55 metres.
+This artificial mound has 150 metres in diameter and a height of 50 metres, which was originally 55 metres.
 It belongs to the Commagene King Antiochus I Theos of Commagene who ruled between 69 and 40 BC.
 This tumulus is made of broken stone pieces, which renders excavation attempts almost impossible.
 The tumulus is surrounded by ceremonial terraces in the east, west, and north.
-The east and west terraces have tremendous statues (reaching 8 to 10 meters of height) and bas reliefs of gods and goddesses from the Commagene pantheon where divine figures used to embody the Persian and Roman perceptions together.
+The east and west terraces have tremendous statues (reaching 8 to 10 meters in height) and bas reliefs of gods and goddesses from the Commagene pantheon where divine figures used to embody the Persian and Roman perceptions together.